Decron/Whitebox-Code-GPT/README.md

 # How does it work?
 0. What are Custom GPTs?<br>
-   Custom GPT's allow experts to collaborate and condense their knowledge into a single assistant powered by GPT4.
-You can read OpenAI's announcement [here](https://openai.com/blog/introducing-gpts)<br>
+    * Custom GPT's allow experts to collaborate and condense their knowledge into a single assistant powered by GPT4.
+You can read OpenAI's announcement [here](https://openai.com/blog/introducing-gpts)
-   Because they're hosted on ChatGPT, all Code-GPT assistants can be used freely and require no installation.<br>
+    * Because they're hosted on ChatGPT, all Code-GPT assistants can be used freely and require no installation.<br>
    *If a user does not have ChatGPT premium, assistants may still be used by copying knowledge files to a different LLM.*

 2. Background<br>
-AI assistants accelerate programming by suggesting improvments and providing context based on a wide training set of language and code.
-A key flaw is that they are not continuously up to date on best practices for every domain.
+    * AI assistants make programmers more effective by suggesting improvments and providing context based on a wide training set of language and code.
+    *  A key flaw is they cannot be continuously up to date on best practices for every domain.
 Because of this, all models have blind spots that limit their full potential.
 To counteract this we must define the blindspots caused by training and create techniques to overcome them.
+    * By open-sourcing documents, experts may collaborate, discuss, and fork assistants to create effective assistants for every use case.

 3. Purpose and Function<br>
-expanded context: The latest generation of multimodal LLMs have the capacity to parse through massive files that would typically overwhelm its context window.
+    * expanded context: The latest generation of multimodal LLMs have the capacity to parse through massive files that would typically overwhelm its context window.
 If information is structured correctly, this can vastly increase the amount of knowledge availible to a model when working in a known field.
-For instance, by creating specific rule sets for each flavor of regex, we greatly improved our assistant's ability to create valid patterns that did not mix flavors.<br>
+For instance we created specific rule sets for each flavor of regex and greatly improved our assistant's ability to create valid patterns that did not mix flavors.
-Specialization: Each knowledge file is dedicated to a particular entity or topic, providing in-depth information about it.
-This could include historical data, technical specifications, or any relevant details that aids the assistant's understanding of a topic.<br><br>
+    * Specialization: Each knowledge file is dedicated to a particular entity or topic, providing in-depth information about it.
+This could include historical data, technical specifications, or any relevant details that aids the assistant's understanding of a topic.
-Integration with GPT: These files are designed to be integrated into the LLM's existing knowledge base, augmenting its ability to generate accurate and contextually relevant responses about the specific entities.<br>
+    * Integration with GPT: These files are designed to be integrated into the LLM's existing knowledge base, augmenting its ability to generate accurate and contextually relevant responses about the specific entities.

-Content Organization: Information within these files is usually organized in a hierarchical or relational manner, allowing the model to understand the connections between different pieces of data.<br><br>
+    * Content Organization: Information within these files is usually organized in a hierarchical or relational manner, allowing the model to understand the connections between different pieces of data.<br><br>

 4. Creation and Maintenance<br>
-Data Sourcing: The information in these files is compiled from reliable sources, ensuring accuracy and relevancy.
-Experts for given frameworks are welcome to contribute files or improvements.<br>
+    * Data Sourcing: The information in these files is compiled from reliable sources, ensuring accuracy and relevancy.
+Experts for given frameworks are welcome to contribute files or improvements.

-Regular Updates: To maintain the relevance of the information, these knowledge files are regularly updated with the latest data.<br>
+    * Regular Updates: To maintain the relevance of the information, these knowledge files are regularly updated with the latest data.

-Quality Assurance: Assistants are checked rigorously to ensure accuracy of the information.
+    * Quality Assurance: Assistants are checked rigorously to ensure accuracy of the information.
 A secondary goal of this project is to develop automated testing to ensure widespread functionality can be guarunteed for all models.<br><br>

 5. Impact on GPT Performance<br>
-Enhanced Accuracy: By having direct access to detailed information, the GPT model can provide better and more accurate responses.<br>
+    * Enhanced Accuracy: By having direct access to detailed information, the GPT model can provide better and more accurate responses.

-Efficiency: Since the data is structured and tailored for quick retrieval, the response time can be faster for queries related to these entities.<br>
+    * Efficiency: Since the data is structured and tailored for quick retrieval, the response time can be faster for queries related to these entities.

-Customization: This approach allows for customization of the GPT model’s responses based on the specific requirements of the application or domain.<br><br>
+    * Customization: This approach allows for customization of the GPT model’s responses based on the specific requirements of the application or domain.<br><br>

 # Custodial process:
 Each assistant is assigned a custodian to manage its state and field questions.
 They are a subject matter expert for their given technology and are the sole decider of what content is included in the official model.<br>